Exploring Educational Excellence: Opportunities To Study Abroad In Norway

-In this episode Ms. Suchitra Surve talks Study Abroad in Norway.
-Norway is a Scandinavian country encompassing mountains, glaciers and deep coastal fjords.
-Oslo, the capital, is the city of green spaces and museums.
+In this episode, Ms. Suchitra Surve talks about Study Abroad in Norway.
+Norway is a Scandinavian country encompassing mountains, glaciers, and deep coastal fjords.
+Oslo, the capital, is a city of green spaces and museums.
 The country shares a long eastern border with Sweden.
-Norway is also bordered by Finland and Russia to the north east and the Skagerrak strait to the South, with Denmark to the other side.
+Norway is also bordered by Finland and Russia to the northeast and the Skagerrak Strait to the South, with Denmark to the other side.

 The winters are relatively moderate and snowy with little snow and frost.
 Summer in Norway is in the months of June and July.
 Whether in Norway is the best between May and September when it is usually mild and clear.

 The Education system in Norway is based on the principle that everyone should be able to get an education regardless of their social background.
 Generally, the education system is divided into primary school, lower secondary school, upper secondary school, and higher education.

 When we are talking about higher education there are a range of almost seven universities with five specialized colleges and 25 university colleges as well as a range of private universities that offer higher education.
 The education system follows the bologna process which involves a Bachelor’s which is three years and a Master’s for a duration of two years.

 To understand the application process, we need to know that it is important to meet the Norwegian language requirement and the basic requirement for admission and demonstrate that you can speak in English by taking either the IELTS or the TOEFL examination.